scikit-hep/scikit-hep/doc/about.rst

 Contributors
 ------------

 Every project (sub)package is under the responsibility of a coordinator/maintainer.
 The list will be provided in due time.

 We look forward to contributions from the community!
+Please refer to the link :ref:`contributing to Scikit-HEP <contributing>` for details on how to get involved.

 Licensing
 ---------

-The software package is under a BDS 3-clause license.
+The software package is under a BSD 3-clause license.